ophelia-adams/Monodromy.jl/README.md

 A rough heuristic for deciding the limits:

 - Base limits should make all branch points visible, perhaps roughly centered around them, with some room for drawing
-- If the degree is $d$, then the lift axes should be roughly a $d$th root of the base axes.
-When the map takes the real line to itself, lifts tend to flatten toward it too.
+- If the degree is $d$, then the lifted axis dimensions should be roughly a $d$ th root of the base axis dimensions.
+When the map takes the real line to itself, lifts tend to flatten toward the axis.

-Usually you'll want to tweak them after drawing your first paths (or while determining your fibers).
+Usually you'll want to tweak the limits after drawing your first paths (or while determining your fibers).

 # Long guide